View the brochure version of IBA’s Customer Service Charter (PDF 400kb)

-IBA assists Aboriginal and Torres Strait Islander peoples to buy their homes, own their own businesses and invest in commercial ventures that provide strong financial returns.
+IBA assists Aboriginal and Torres Strait Islander people to buy their homes, own their own businesses and invest in commercial ventures that provide strong financial returns.
 We make an impact by being a stepping stone for Indigenous Australians to access the wider finance sector and achieve true economic independence.

 The following are the commitments we make to our customers.